Elmiron Vision Damage Lawsuits

 What is Interstitial Cystitis?

-Interstitial cystitis (IC) is a chronic condition that affects the bladder, causing symptoms like recurring pain and pressure in the bladder area, urinary frequency and urgency, and sometimes pelvic pain.
+Interstitial cystitis (IC) is a chronic condition that affects the bladder, causing symptoms like recurring pain and pressure in the bladder and pelvis area, urinary frequency and urgency, and dyspareunia (painful intercourse).
 The pain ranges from mild to severe and can be bad enough to qualify as debilitating, making it difficult for people to go about their normal daily activities and interfering with their quality of life.
+IC impacts millions of women, and some men.

 Also called painful bladder syndrome (PBS), IC has two recognized subtypes: